joseph27choi/joseph27choi/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on CIFAR-10 dataset
-- 🌱 I’m currently learning Data Structures, Machine Learning
+- 🌱 I’m currently learning Data Structures and Algorithms
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/josephchoi27-ece/">LinkedIn</a>
 - ⚡ Fun fact: I love Kangaroos
 <img align="center" src="https://media.tenor.com/lcTJlAH78GsAAAAM/hold-me-cute.gif" height="80%">